openpracticelibrary/openpracticelibrary/src/pages/practice/jobs-to-be-done.md

 ---
 templateKey: practice-page
 title: Jobs to be Done
-subtitle: This practice aims to understand why customers use a product or service by focusing on the underlying needs and motivations driving their behavior.
-Rather than just looking at product features, this approach considers what customers are trying to accomplish ("jobs") when using a product or service.
-By understanding these jobs, businesses can create offerings that better meet customers' needs and solve their problems effectively.
+subtitle: Deeply understand why customers "hire" a product or service by identifying the specific jobs or tasks they are trying to accomplish.
+By uncovering these underlying motivations, businesses can develop products that more effectively address customer needs, leading to greater satisfaction, loyalty, and market success.
 date: 2024-04-24T14:36:36.053Z
 authors:
   - Moimero